Doodleverse/segmentation_gym/README.md

 - Gym is for training, evaluating, and deploying deep learning models for image segmentation
 - We take transferability seriously; Gym is designed to be a "one stop shop" for image segmentation on N-D imagery (i.e. any number of coincident bands).
 It is tailored to Earth Observation and aerial remote sensing imagery.
 - Gym encodes relatively powerful models like UNets, and provides lots of ways to manipulate data, model training, and model architectures that should yield good results with some informed experimentation
-- Gym works seamlessly with [Doodler](https://github.com/Doodleverse/dash_doodler), a human-in-the loop labeling tool
+- Gym works seamlessly with [Doodler](https://github.com/Doodleverse/dash_doodler), a human-in-the loop labeling tool that will help you make training data for Gym.
+- It would also work on any imagery in jpg or png format that has corresponding 2d greyscale integer label images (jpg or png), however acquired.
 - Gym implements models based on the U-Net.
 Despite being one of the "original" deep learning segmentation models (dating to [2016](https://arxiv.org/abs/1505.04597)), UNets have proven themselves enormously flexible for a wide range of image segmentation tasks and spatial regression tasks in the natural sciences.
 So, we expect these models, and, perhaps more importantly, the training and implementation of those models in an end-to-end pipeline, to work for a very wide variety of cases.
 Additional models may be added later.
 - You can read more about the models [here](https://github.com/Doodleverse/segmentation_gym/wiki/Models-in-Zoo) but be warned!
 We at Doodleverse HQ have discovered - often the hard way - that success is more about the data than the model.
-Zoo helps you wrangle and tame your data, and makes your data work hard for you (nothing fancy, we just use augmentation)
+Gym helps you wrangle and tame your data, and makes your data work hard for you (nothing fancy, we just use augmentation)

 ## ℹ️ Overview

-We are building a toolbox to segment imagery with a variety of supervised deep-learning models for image segmentation.
-Current work is focused on building a family of UNet models.
-We have built an end-to-end workflow that facilitates
+Gym is a toolbox to segment imagery with a variety of a family of UNet models, which are supervised deep-learning models for image segmentation.
+Gym supports segmentation of image with any number of bands, and any number of classes (memory limited).
+We have built an end-to-end workflow that facilitates a fully reproducible label-to-model workflow when used in conjunction with companion program [Doodler](https://github.com/Doodleverse/dash_doodler), however pairs of images and corresponding labels however-acquired may be used with Gym.

 * Preprocessing of imagery for deep learning model training and prediction, such as image padding and/or resizing
 * Coupling of N-dimensional imagery, perhaps stored across multiple files, with corresponding integer label images